 The primary reason why this has become a viable option is that the technology of freezing oocytes has advanced greatly.
-Although the debate still continues about which of two freezing methods is best, presently vitrification of oocytes seems to be winning the race.
-The problem with freezing egg, sperm or embryos is that as they freeze, the intracellular water makes ice crystals.
+Although the debate still continues about which of the two freezing methods is best, presently vitrification of oocytes seems to be winning the race.
+The problem with freezing eggs, sperm, or embryos is that as they freeze, the intracellular water makes ice crystals.
 Thawing then ruptures the cells.
 For embryos, the problem was solved by using.
-Combining these cryoprotectants with a slow freeze and programmed thaw prevented the ice crystals form forming.
+Combining these cryoprotectants with a slow freeze and programmed thaw prevented the ice crystals from forming.
 The oocyte was different in that the above-described technologies damaged the metaphase-II (MII) oocyte due to its large size and higher water content.
 Newer protocols using the slow freeze, in some clinic’s hands, are much improved, but another process (with even better success) has come onto the scene.

 Vitrification freezes oocytes rapidly causing the cellular water to perform more like a glass, which prevents crystal formation.
 A recent meta-analysis suggested that there was little difference between the two methods in creating viable oocytes.
 However, the only prospective randomized trial demonstrated a clear superiority for vitrification.
 Whatever procedure is used, clinical pregnancy rates have improved to the point where, oocyte – for –oocyte, frozen oocytes are a successful as fresh oocytes.
 Thus, new technology has made freezing eggs a reasonable clinical option.

 How successful is oocyte freezing?